SimonBarnett/clubmadeira.io/flask.md

 ![GET](https://img.shields.io/badge/GET-blue)

 - **Endpoint**: `/<USERid>/products/<product_id>`
-- **Description**: Reduces the `QTY` value of a specific Wix product by the amount specified in the `qty` query parameter.
+- **Description**: Reduces the `qty` value of a specific Wix product by the amount specified in the `qty` query parameter.
 The `qty` must be a negative integer.
 The quantity will not go below zero.
 Note: This does not update the Wix store directly but modifies the local cache.

 | Parameter       | Description                                      | Default Value |
 |-----------------|--------------------------------------------------|---------------|